GraysonHuey/AuroraLang/README.md

 # Aurora Language
 ## Welcome!
 ## Aurora is a very simple interpreted stack-based language to start my exploration of how programming languages work.
-As this is a very simple language, not much can be done in it, but to see some use cases, check out our examples below!
+As this is a very simple language, not much can be done in it, but to see what it looks like, check out the examples/documentation below!
 <br></br>
 <br></br>
 # Examples